pleuph/PreferredElementProblem/README.md

 MasterData has:
 - Link to one item - foreign key.
 - Price - Different currencies and markets?
 History?
-- Status, one of four values in desending order of 'quality':
+- Status - Status history?
+One of four values in desending order of 'quality':
   - Normal
   - Novelty
   - Outgoing
   - Discontinued
-Status history?

 ### Services